 If you become an economic casualty as a result of Covid-19, don’t panic, it’s not the end of everything.
 Life has to go on.
-But avoid sinking yourself to mourning job loss.
+But avoid sinking yourself to mourning job loss and get some advice to covid-19 economic casualties.

-The only way out of mourning is putting your thoughts together and come up with a plan on the next big move.
+The only way out of mourning is to put your thoughts together and come up with a plan on the next big move.

 Since letting go of a job is never that easy, more so when the world seems to be falling apart.
 It is time to relook your daily expenses and ignore the idea that a pity-party might help you get over those emotions.
 You can spend a couple of days watching your favorite show on Netflix to help you cope.
 Whenever dealing with any kind of loss, it’s okay to allow that moment of self-pity for a day or two.
 However, halfway into the next day, you’ll realize that the only way to get better is by doing something about it.
 Put your best foot forward and come up with a plan on the next big move.